How To | May 8, 2017

 A self-storage unit is an effective downsizing service for seniors.
 Seasonal decorations are an example of items that are ideally kept in a self-storage unit when downsizing.
 You will only need your Halloween or Christmas decorations for a limited time.
 These are items that seniors could store in a self-storage unit and retrieve when needed.
 If you have patio or lawn furniture that doesn’t have place just yet in your new home, these items could also be stored in self-storage by downsizing seniors.
 Self-storage is a great option for seniors or anyone else looking to downsize and it gives you the option of deferring how you will downsize those special items you took a lifetime to acquire and may not yet want to part with.

 Our self-storage professionals will be happy to answer any questions about the downsizing services that we can assist with.
 This could include storage unit size, features and climate control, to arranging a unit for more easy access.
-Stop by an ezStorage facility near you today for more information on how we can help with your transition.
+Find an ezStorage facility near you or call us today – we’d love to help make you and your loved one’s transition as easy as possible.